Makonmm/network-traffic-analyzer/README.md

 A Deep Learning model built with PyTorch to classify network traffic as malicious or benign.
 The dataset is preprocessed using Pandas, NumPy, and Scikit-learn, ensuring high-quality feature engineering and data normalization.

 ## Performance:
-✅ 99% accuracy on unseen data
+- ✅ 99% accuracy on unseen data
-✅ 0.01% incorrect predictions, with:
+- ✅ Only 0.01% incorrect predictions, with:
     🔸 0.5% false positives
     🔸 0.5% false negatives